Kishore3420/vortex-ui/docs/components/README.md

 ## Overview

-The AI Studio Animation Library provides a comprehensive collection of animation components organized by library and use case.
+VortexUI provides a comprehensive collection of animation components organized by library and use case.

 ## Library Organization